 「これが運命石の扉(シュタインズ・ゲート)の選択か…」

-Steins;Gate mentioned by Okabe is written [運命石の扉] which in Japanese literally means “the stone gate of fate”, but which reads furigana (in parentheses) [email protected].
+Steins;Gate mentioned by Okabe is written [運命石の扉] which in Japanese literally means “the stone gate of destiny,” but has the furigana reading (in parentheses) sutainzugeeto.

 The correct reading of the ideograms [運命石の扉] for this meaning would be something like “unmei-seki no tobira”, but the wordplay did the following:

-The first expression takes a German language word while the second takes an English language word, but both were correctly represented with Japanese language.
+The first expression takes a word from the German language while the second takes a word from the English language, but both were correctly represented with the Japanese language.

-In a 2009 interview with news portal Dengeki Online, scenario writer Naotaka Hayashi said that "stein" has two origins.
+In a 2009 interview for the news portal Dengeki Online, the game’s scenario writer Naotaka Hayashi said that “stein” has two origins.

-The first is that “stein” is derived from Albert Einstein, whose theory of relativity plays a role in history.
-The second is that “stein” is the German word for “stone” in the term “stone of fate”.
+The first is that “stein” is derived from Albert Einstein, whose theory of relativity plays a role in the story.
+The second is that “stein” is the German word for “stone” in the term “stone of destiny.”

-Gate is an English word that usually means gate, but it can also refer to a door, portal or passage.
+Gate is an English word that generally means gate, but can also refer to a door, portal, or passage.
 Probably referencing the path from one timeline to another.

 Stein’s gate itself is a pseudo-term created by Okabe as part of his delusions of grandeur and has no real meaning in the real world.